Merkoba/Effer/README.md

 Pages can be changed using arrows, home/end, or numbers.

-Up arrow is a shortcut to edit the last note.
+Shortcut to edit the last note.

+Last edited note number remembered.

 It goes into an alternative screen to not flood your terminal.